 What was most remarkable about sailing from Paris with Viking is its coveted docking location at Port de Grenelle, just a short walk from the Eiffel Tower, that glistens ever-present in the background.

 All Viking Longships looks virtually identical — and that is intentional.
 Viking founder and CEO Torstein Hagen explains that the brand wants guests to have the feeling of “coming home,” when they board a Viking ship.

 He emphasizes that the familiarity and comfort of their surroundings is a hallmark of the river cruise line’s Scandinavian aesthetic, which he calls “understated elegance.”

-As such, passengers will notice very minor differences among ships, notably the mural in the atrium paying homage to the ship’s namesake.
-Radgrid, meaning “truce of counsel,” was one of Odin’s legendary Valkyrie female warriors; all of Viking’s ships have a Nordic name.
+As such, passengers will notice very minor differences among ships.
+Notably the mural in the atrium paying homage to the ship’s namesake.
+Radgrid, meaning “truce of counsel.”
+She was one of Odin’s legendary Valkyrie female warriors.

 Glass and light-colored wood allow sunlight to move and bounce through the ship giving it a warm feeling.